Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: Frequentist treatment of the likelihood ratio

 According to Ref. \cite{Read_00} the significance (in the units of $p$-value) in the back\-ground-related method is estimated by $1-CL_b$, where $CL_b$ is calculated analogously to Eqs. (\ref{CLs_form-10}) or (\ref{CLs_form-11}) for $\vec{n}_{\gamma}$ distributed according to the background hypothesis:

-Here $s$ used at the evaluation of $Q$ differs from $s_u$ used for subgeneration, the latter is zero.
+Here $s$ used for the evaluation of $Q$ differs from $s_u$ used for subgeneration, the latter is zero.
 This $CL_b$ is expected to be close to unity for good signal-like experiments.
-Note that despite of using the background $\vec{n}_{\gamma}$, the value of $s$ in Eqs. (\ref{CLs_form-1}), (\ref{CLs_form0}) and (\ref{CLs_form-12}) represents the assumed signal even at the calculation of $CL_b$.
+Note that despite of using the background $\vec{n}_{\gamma}$, the value of $s$ in Eqs. (\ref{CLs_form-1}), (\ref{CLs_form0}) and (\ref{CLs_form-12}) represents the assumed signal during the calculation of $CL_b$.
 It can be the maximum likelihood signal or the signal predicted by theory.
 The literature describing this background-related method does not offer concrete prescriptions about this.
 The estimation of significance via $1-CL_b$ is approximate anyway because this excludes from the $p$-value the probability of obtaining the observed data.

-In the maximum-related method corresponding $p$-value is correctly calculated by Eq. (\ref{CLs_form-11}) with $s = 0$ and with condition $s_{\mathrm{ref}} \geq 0$.
-The value $CL_b$ is used in this method only to correct the upper limit in the case of microscopic signal dependency as described later in this section.
-In this case $s_u = 0$ and $s$ is a given value, the same as that used at the calculation of $CL_{s+b}$.
+In the maximum-related method the corresponding $p$-value is correctly calculated by the sum in Eq. (\ref{CLs_form-11}) with $s = 0$ and with condition $s_{\mathrm{ref}} \geq 0$.
+The value $CL_b$ is used in the constrained-maximum-related method only to correct the upper limit in the case of microscopic signal dependence as described below.
+It is not used in the unconstrained-maximum-related method at all.
+In the constrained method $CL_b$ is calculated by Eq. (\ref{CLs_form-12}) with $s_u = 0$ and with the given value of $s$, the same as used for the calculation of $CL_{s+b}$.